-Another challenge lies in efficiently generating of a dataset for training a purpose-specific MLIP or fine-tuning a universal MLIP, as it crucially affects the performance of a MLIP.
+Another challenge lies in efficiently generating a dataset for training a system-specific MLIP or fine-tuning a universal MLIP, as it crucially affects the performance of a trained model.
 Specifically, even maintaining a liquid phase in MD simulations proved highly challenging for a local MLIP used to model ethylene carbonate (EC) / ethyl methyl carbonate (EMC) binary solvent~\cite{magduau2023machine}.
 The authors reported unphysical density dynamics despite training the MLIP on a diverse bulk dataset spanning a range of densities and temperatures; however, the stability of the MLIP was achieved only after iterative manual training set augmentation.
 A similar procedure was used to build a training set for fine-tuning a universal MLIP~\cite{ju2025application}.
 Although such manual augmentation may not be necessary for some MLIPs~\cite{niblett2025transferability}, it remains a significant challenge for others.
-To avoid the labor-intensive training set construction process, active learning (AL) approaches have been developed~\cite{smith2018less,vandermause2020fly,montes2022training,podryabinkin2017active, gubaev2019accelerating}.
-In particular, AL based on the D-optimality criterion and the MaxVol algorithm~\cite{podryabinkin2017active, gubaev2019accelerating} has proven to be highly efficient, as it does not require the training of an ensemble of MLIPs and employs a robust uncertainty measure for MLIP predictions.
+To avoid the labor-intensive training set construction process, active learning (AL) approaches have been developed~\cite{smith2018less,vandermause2020fly,montes2022training,podryabinkin2017active,gubaev2019accelerating}.
+In particular, AL based on the D-optimality criterion and the MaxVol algorithm~\cite{podryabinkin2017active,gubaev2019accelerating} has proven to be highly efficient, as it does not require the training of an ensemble of MLIPs and employs a robust uncertainty measure for MLIP predictions.

-In this study, we address two questions: the first concerns an automated workflow to generate a training set for a system-specific MLIP, and the second addresses whether explicitly including electrostatic interactions improves the accuracy of MLIP to model the binary EC/EMC solvent and LiPF$_6$ solution in EC/EMC.
+In this study, we address two questions: the first concerns an automated workflow to generate a training set for a system-specific MLIP, and the second addresses the impact of explicitly including electrostatic interactions and the environment dependence of charges on the accuracy of MLIP in modeling the EC/EMC binary solvent and LiPF$_6$ solution in EC/EMC.